lxwnsl/lxwnsl/README.md

 # 💫 About Me:
 ⚡Hi!
 I'm lxwnsl.
-I'm a Software developer
+I'm a developer

 # 💻 Tech Stack: